How to launch the Nav2 stack

 Log level

 Let's edit the nav2 stack configuration (knowns as params file).
 Each section in the file corresponds to a component in the nav2 stack.
-The details of those parameters can be found in the Nav2 Configuration Guide.
+The details of those parameters can be found in the Nav2 Configuration Guidearrow-up-right.

 We will put some emphasis on the namespae.